uofajillian/edx-documentation/en_us/shared/exercises_tools/text_input.rst

 **Tag:** ``<hintgroup>``

-Indicates that the instructor has provided hints for certain common incorrect answers.
+Indicates that the course team has provided hints for certain common incorrect answers.

   Attributes